Tusk, Macron seek to Trump-proof Europe and boost security – DW – 12/13/2024

 There was a lot of agreement between the two leaders, too: Both Macron and Tusk stressed that any deals concerning Ukraine must not be made without Ukraine.

 They also condemned recent election interferences in Moldova, Georgia and Romania.
-Macron underlined the Western awareness of hybrid attacks by entities linked to Russia and emphasized the importance of cybersecurity.
+Macron underlined the West's awareness of hybrid attacks by entities linked to Russia and emphasized the importance of cybersecurity.

 For his part, Tusk was adamant that "it is the voters who will elect the presidents in Poland and in France, not the Kremlin and not Putin."